-Algebra I
+Algebra I 306121

-Students in this course will focus on five critical units that deepen and extend understanding of linear and exponential relationships by contrasting them with each other and by applying linear models to data that exhibit a linear trend, and engage in methods for analyzing, solving, and using quadratic functions.
+Focuses on five critical units including contrasting linear and exponential relationships, applying linear models to data that exhibit a linear trend, and engaging in methods for analyzing, solving, and using quadratic functions.

-Algebra I Support
+Algebra I Support 306011 306021

-This course is for students who need support for targeting math skills.
-There will be a review of the basic of College and Career Readiness standards for math in grades 6-8.
-This course will count as a math credit for graduation but is not recognized as a fourth math by most universities.
+Students who score a level 1 on the GSA and need support for targeting math skill.
+Review of the basic of College and Career Readiness standards for math in grades 6-8.
+Will count as a math credit for graduation but is not recognized as a fourth math by most universities.